 Agroforestry systems have been cultivated throughout the Pacific Islands for extremely long periods of time.
 These biodiverse and productive agroecosystems, rich in woody perennials, exhibit resilience to environmental stressors such as drought and storms as compared with annual crops.
 Traditional agroforestry systems have been removed over the past 100 years to make way for monoculture export agriculture.
 There is now growing interest in modern agroforestry systems as a response to climate change and for other benefits such as yield diversification, risk management, and soil and water conservation.
 Recent responses to climate change are calling for positive adaptation models including agroforestry.

 This collaborative project brings together expertise in agroforestry, forestry, soil science, agronomy, ethnobotany, plant science, commercial enterprise development, and wildfire management to produce a manual and present workshops about design, implementation, and management of agroforestry systems in the U.S.-affiliated Pacific Islands.
+The project emphasizes hands-on agroforestry design by including design worksheets in the manual and field plantings during the workshops.

 Education & Outreach Initiatives